-Instagram Hottie Katelyn Runck Showcases Her Rock Hard Abs In Tight Bikini On The Beach
+Instagram Hottie Katelyn Runck Showcases Her Rock-Hard Abs In Tight Bikini On The Beach

 Katelyn Runck knows how to rock a bikini.
-The model’s latest Instagram update proves that she she flashes her enviable curves and toned figure for her over 1.3 million followers to drool over.
+In the model’s latest Instagram update, she flashes her enviable curves and toned figure for her 1.3 million-plus followers to drool over.

 In the sexy snapshot, Katelyn sports a skintight dark green bikini top that showcased her ample cleavage and toned arms.
-She added a pair of nude bottoms to flaunted her curvy hips and long, lean legs.
-However, it was Runck’s insane abs that stole the spotlight in the photo as her six-pack was on full display revealing what a fit figure she really has.
+She added a pair of nude bottoms to flaunt her curvy hips and long, lean legs.
+However, it was Runck’s insane abs that stole the spotlight in the photo as her six-pack was on full display, revealing what a fit figure she really has.

 Katelyn wore her long, brown hair parted to the side and styled in straight strands that fell down her back and over her shoulder as the model ran her fingers through her dark mane.